 I have a hard time seeing good food go to waste, especially when it comes to fruits and vegetables.
 Whenever I'm making my favorite stuffed pepper recipe, I always dice up the pepper tops and throw them into my filling.

 If you're not slicing your bell peppers in half and using them whole, you can also use the tops of peppers as a lid.
 This adds to presentation of the stuffed peppers and you can also eat the lids, minus the green stem.
+Make your stuffed peppers Italian with Italian seasoning and mozzarella cheese, or go for Mexican with black beans, cheddar cheese and salsa!

 3. Pre-cook those beauties.

 Have you tried pre-cooking your bell peppers?
 This extra step shortens the overall cooking time of the stuffed peppers and ensures that the filling doesn't overcook.
 While I'm making the filling, like to pre-cook my bell peppers in a baking dish with a little water, broth or tomato sauce on the bottom of the pan in a preheated oven.
 I also cover the baking dish in aluminum foil to keep in the steam, which helps the bell peppers cook.
-You can also cook them in a microwave or in a large saucepan of boiling water.
+You can also cook them in a microwave, slow cooker, or in a large saucepan of boiling water.

 4. Make the most of baking pans.